ae-dschorsaanjo/picilang/picilang.md

 Answers can be formed multiple ways, depending on what kind of question was used.
 The possible formats are the following:

 - "Yes" and "no"
-  - using the words `lo` and `naj` either as verbs (meaning "yes" or "replying yes", and "no" or "replying no" respectively), usually with the subject `li` (used as a general "placeholder" noun), `la` (this noun explicitly refers back to the question's subject or object, depending on context), `ni`, `ti` or `na` (these are the 1st, 2nd and 3rd person pronouns respectively)
+  - using the words `lo`, `naj` or `so` as standalone verbs (meaning "yes" or "replying yes", "no" or "replying no", and "maybe" or "replying maybe" respectively), usually with the subject `li` (used as a general "placeholder" noun), `la` (this noun explicitly refers back to the question's subject or object, depending on context), `ni`, `ti` or `na` (these are the 1st, 2nd and 3rd person pronouns respectively)
   - using the word `naj` as a modifier before the question's object in a noun phrase, followed by `sa` (meaning "not object")
   - using the word `naj` as a modifier before the question's subject, followed by the question's verb (meaning "no")
+    - Using `lo` and `so` this way will not result in a straight "yes" or "maybe" answer!
+In this context, they will use their regular meanings.
-  - repeating the question's subject and object
+  - repeating the question's subject and verb, optionally followed by the object with or without modifiers to say "yes".
+    - `naj` can be placed anywhere within the sentence to make it a "no" answer.
 - kiw- answers follow the format _kiw sa X_, where X is the whole questioned phrase.
 All answers are considered nouns for the purpose of simplicity
   - In case of `kiwno`, the object is simply a noun (e.g. _kiw sa li_).
   - ~ `kiwto`, the object is a verb.